lachierigg05/Pushy/README.md

 ## Disclaimer

 Pushy is not intended as a replacement for robust version control systems like Git.
 It serves as a learning tool and exploration of shell scripting capabilities.

-## Feedback Welcome

-If you have questions, suggestions, or find interesting use cases for Pushy, please open an issue or discussion on the repository.